MedioAI/Chrome-Extension/README.md

-# MedioAI: Your Music Companion for Udio & Suno
+# MedioAI: Enhance Udio & Suno

-### Enhance your experience with Udio
+### Transform your Suno & Udio experience.
+Use the Song Studio, Tag Builder, AI Assistant, Audio Tools, 5k+ Built in Tags & Much More!

 ---